 How to File a DBA Claim

-Filing a DBA Claim in San Diego
+Filing a San Diego DBA Claim in California

+Not sure how to file a DBA claim in San Diego, CA?
 If you were wounded, disabled, or became ill while working on a military base or at certain overseas sites of a US government contractor, you may be eligible for Defense Base Act (DBA) compensation.
+Speak with a San Diego DBA attorney to find out how to file your DBA claim in California.
+Our San Diego personal injury attorneys at Benner Law Firm have experience in helping California families and residents seek compensation for Defense Base Act claims, mass torts, and personal injury claims.

 Injured on the Road?